radofaletic/mi-rls/README.md

 > Routines for dealing with unstructured grids.
 In particular, it supports delaunay grids (much nicer than other structures)

 ### grid ###
 > Here are the classes and associated functions for grids stored in system memory.
 I have defined a grid to consist primarily of nodes.
 Overlayed is then information about the cell structure, and this is dependant on the type of grid.
-For _fast_ cell navigation I have also included support for storing the cell neighbours, which will enable the use of the â€œcell walkingâ€ algorithm.
+For _fast_ cell navigation I have also included support for storing the cell neighbours, which will enable the use of the “cell walking” algorithm.
 The user may also include a-priori data over the grid cells, which can be used as initial iteration values, or residual calculations.
 Support is included to project a straight line through the grid.
 (NOT COMPLETED)

 ### lines_and_planes ###
 > Exactly what the title suggests, code for dealing with lines and planes.
 These are different to the other geometric structures used here, since they have no defined boundary.
 A line is determined by a slope, and an initial point, and a (hyper)-plane is given by a normal vector and an initial point.
 These work in arbitrary dimension (at least two).
 Some of the functions include find the intersection of objects of these type, the determining if a point is contained in one of these objects, and finding the perpendicular distance to one of these objects, given any point in space.